ctjacobs/pyqso/docs/source/getting_started.rst

    .. figure::  images/log_with_awards.png
       :align:   center

-      The PyQSO main window, showing the records in a log called ``repeater_contacts``, and the awards tool in the toolbox below it.
+      The PyQSO main window, showing the records in a log called ``HF``, and the awards tool in the toolbox below it.

 Closing a logbook
 -----------------